 Duterte transplanted his experience presiding over a “war on drugs” as Davao City’s mayor to the entire country.
 As we have seen, extrajudicial killings are now par for the course in the drug war and in the campaign against aboveground activists.
 Duterte seems unable to waver from this approach to a problem—to eliminate it rather than address the roots of it.
-In the case of the drug war, suspected drug users are considered the problem, and in the case of the insurgency, Leftists are identified as the problems.
+In the case of the drug war, suspected drug users are considered the problem, and with the insurgency, Leftists are also identified as another.
 It is a black-and-white approach that arises from a lack of understanding of the deeper structural problems of Philippine society.

 Confronted with a global public-health crisis, Duterte’s instinct to control has come to the fore, rather than a strategic response to save lives.
 Saving lives requires much more of a leader; it requires a comprehension of society’s pressing problems beyond crime, and competence to craft policy and implement it with the bureaucracy and co-equal branches of government, the legislature and judiciary.